acbsp/bonafide.guru/en/contents.rst

 leading him directly to the hell.
 Bhakta-das had his tears running, sobs shook whole body and he caught his breath.
 Having lost his consciousness he fell flat on the back.
 All this happened instantly.
-When Bhakta-das regained consciousness he took up "Bhagavat-gītā" from the floor and opened it, where Hare Krishna maha-mantra was written.
+When Bhakta-das regained consciousness he took up Bhagavad-gītā from the floor and opened it, where Hare Krishna maha-mantra was written.
 He wrote it down on the piece of paper and started repeating holy name of the Lord: